Suva harbor and waterfront in Fiji

 Kava Ceremony Experience

-Traditional Fijian welcome ritual — drink yaqona (kava) from bilo (coconut shell), learn ceremonial etiquette (clapping, phrases), experience communal hospitality.
+A deeply meaningful Fijian welcome ritual — drink yaqona (kava) from a bilo (coconut shell), learn ceremonial etiquette (clapping, phrases), experience communal hospitality.
 Offered at cultural centers and village tours.
-Book through ship or local operators.
+You can book ahead through ship excursion packages or arrange independently through local cultural operators.
+Cost approximately $25 to $50 FJD per person.
 Authentic cultural immersion.
-Kava is mildly sedative, earthy-tasting.
+Kava is mildly sedative and earthy-tasting.
+Accessible for most mobility levels as ceremonies are seated.

 University of the South Pacific Campus

 Regional university serving 12 Pacific island nations.
 Beautiful campus with Oceania Centre for Arts, Culture and Pacific Studies showcasing contemporary Pacific art.
-10-min taxi from port.
+Ten-minute taxi ride from port, approximately $8 FJD.
 Free to walk grounds.
 Cultural exhibits sometimes open to public.
+An independent visit is easy and rewarding.
 Academic heart of the region.

 Local Food & Drink

-• Kokoda: Fijian ceviche — raw fish marinated in lime juice and coconut cream with onions, tomatoes, chilies; fresh, tangy, coconut-rich
+• Kokoda: Fijian ceviche — raw fish marinated in lime juice and coconut cream with onions, tomatoes, chilies; fresh, tangy, coconut-rich.
+Approximately $12 FJD at local restaurants.

-• Lovo: Traditional earth oven feast — meat, fish, taro, cassava wrapped in banana leaves and slow-cooked underground; offered at cultural tours
+• Lovo: Earth oven feast — meat, fish, taro, cassava wrapped in banana leaves and slow-cooked underground; offered at cultural tours

 • Rourou: Taro leaves cooked in coconut cream — rich, earthy, comfort food